Dana-rami/Library-Management-System/README.md

 ## How to Run

-1. Clone the repository.
+1. Clone the repository

 ```bash
 git clone https://github.com/Dana-rami/Library-Management-System.git
 ```

-2. Open using IntelliJ IDEA.
+2. Open the project using IntelliJ IDEA.

-3. Build with Maven.
+3. Build the project with Maven.
 4. Run `Main.java`.

+## Course

+Software Engineering
+An-Najah National University